Who Can it Be Now?

 Every few months, new shiny chat-apps and social technologies roar onto the enterprise collaboration scene.
 They force a lot of tough choices when it comes to determining the right mix in your collaboration landscape: how do you combine legacy toolsets, evolving use cases and micro-purpose apps brought into the mix by employees?
 It’s no wonder that companies often find themselves questioning whether they are using the right tools, the best combination of tools, and even switching between tools on a fairly regular basis.
 The employee collaboration experience is ever-changing, which makes our jobs as technologists and community managers a constant work-in-progress.

-With the recent acquisition of Jive Software by ESW Capital and the Aurea family of companies, some of the biggest companies in the world now have to take a step back and think about their collaboration future.
+With the recent acquisition of Jive Software by ESW Capital and the Aurea family of companies—and the subsequent announcement on August 29, 2017 that Aurea sold Jive's external community business, Jive-x, to Lithium Technologies less than four months after acquiring it— some of the biggest companies in the world now have to take a step back and think about their collaboration future.
 Talk Social To Me has fielded many phone calls from companies wondering if they should consider changing collaboration vendors when their Jive contracts are up.
 We love Jive’s product and especially its people, who are some of the best collaboration leaders in the industry.
 But we also are acutely aware of what happens during a software company’s acquisition, so we go into this exercise with eyes wide open.
 Because of the inevitable changes coming to a newly-acquired Jive Software, it’s only fair that community managers do their due diligence before putting their own jobs on the line come license renewal time.

 So you Want to Switch from Jive to Yammer